 - Skin Horse: Close-up on Tip and Sweetheart's heads as they're talking.
 Then the last panel zooms out to reveal that they've been imprisoned by the crystal entities in the basement.

 - The B-Movie Comic has one on an extra, who immediately lampshades that something horrible is about to happen to him.

-- The Daily Derp has Derpy trying to eat a muffin, which seems to fly off for no reason.
+- The Daily Derp has Derpy trying to eat an ice-cream cone with a muffin, which seems to fly off for no reason.
 Turns out she is upside-down.

 - In Mission Hill, Andy applies for a cartooning job at an "alternative paper", and is in a Closeup On Head shot during the interview.
 The camera pulls back to reveal that he's interviewing at a paper called The Daily Supremacist.

 - In Futurama, Professor Farnsworth is in an extreme Closeup On Head shot (only his forehead, eyes, nose and mouth are visible) as he and his companions are escaping the Titanic.
 He says, "At least there are plenty of lifeboats.
 We won't have to dress as women and children."
 Pull back to reveal that he is dressed as a child, complete with big lollipop and sailor suit.